You're using an outdated browser. This website will not display correctly and some features will not work.

 21 The Minister may make regulations,

-(a) governing any matter that this Act describes as being prescribed by the Minister or provided for in regulations made by the Minister;
+(a) governing any matter that this Act describes as being prescribed by the Minister, done in accordance with the regulations made by the Minister or provided for or specified in the regulations made by the Minister;

 (b) further defining or clarifying the definition of “transmission infrastructure” in section 1;